syncfusion-content/document-processing-docs/Document-Processing/Web-apis/docker-image-hosting-guide.md

 ## Steps to configure and run docker container

-Step1: Create a docker-compose.yml file with the following configuration, to customize the configuration refer the document section of Environment variables of docker image.
+Step1: Create a docker-compose.yml file with the following configuration, to customize the configuration refer the below link.
+(Environment variables of docker image)[https://help.syncfusion.com/document-processing/web-apis/environment-variables-of-docker-image].

 N> The Document Processing API is part of Syncfusion's Essential Studio and requires a valid license key for use in a production environment.
 Replace SYNCFUSION_LICENSE_KEY with your valid license key in the docker-compose.yml file.
 To generate a valid license key, refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/licensing-faq/where-can-i-get-a-license-key).